All retail stores and donation centres opened since 2016 are equipped with LED, DLC approved lights.

 Great examples of these partnerships with Goodwill includes: College HUNKS Hauling Junk & Moving, the University of Alberta and ATB Financial.

 The partnership between College Hunks and Goodwill consists in the donation of furniture, electronics, metals, among other items to Goodwill.
 These donated goods are given a second life at the retail stores, and outlet store or finally through the Goodwill Reuse and Recycling Program.

 The partnership with the University of Alberta consists in the donation of clothing and household items to Goodwill from students that need to leave the residences for the summer.
 Most of these items will be donated immediately; however some will be stored, merchandised, and sold to incoming residents in August.
 This synergy allows the diversion of many items from the landfill while impacting in a positive way the lives of many Albertans with disabilities.

-It’s a win-win for donors, Goodwill and the environment: old computers, laptops, printers, TV’s and monitors are reused through the sales at our stores or responsibly recycled – keeping items out of the waste stream entirely and supporting Goodwill’s job training and placement programs.
+It’s a win-win for donors, Goodwill and the environment as we responsibly reuse, re-purpose and recycle, keeping items out of the waste stream entirely and supporting Goodwill’s job training and placement programs.